 - A podiatrist can make the diagnosis of plantar fasciitis based on your medical history and physical exam.

 Imaging of plantar fasciitis:

 - An x-ray can show whether there is a heel spur not.
-Next paragraph an MRI or an ultrasound can show if there is fluid, or stress through the plain professional ligament.
+Next paragraph, an MRI or ultrasound can show fluid or stress through the plain professional ligament.

 - In our experience, 95% of people can get better without surgery.